 FC's Geiger Counter Circuits

-Radioactivity is something that we all hear a lot about in the media, but cannot see, smell, or hear.
-The same can be said for most forms of electricity.
-Tools such as volt/amp meters and oscilloscopes give us a view into the world of electricity, a geiger counter allows real-world radioactivity to be measured in a similar fashion.
-There is a ton of folklore, information, and mis-information about radioactivity.
+Radioactivity is a topic that tends to get hyped-up coverage in the media.
+It is something that we cannot see, smell or hear.
+The same can be said for most forms of electricity and electromagnetic radiation.
+Tools such as volt/amp meters and oscilloscopes give us a view into the invisible world of electricity.
+A geiger counter allows radioactivity to be observed and measured in a similar fashion.
+There is a lot of folklore, information, and mis-information online concerning radioactivity.
 Some real-world experience can help to demystify the properties of natural and man-made radioactive materials.

-A practical use for a geiger counter is to locate low level radioactive sources in and around the household, then move them from your living space.
-Examples of radioactive materials that can be found inside the house include rock/mineral colections, certain pottery glazes, gas lantern mantles, antique watch/radio dials, certain welding rods, and radon gas.
+A practical use for a geiger counter is to locate low level radioactive sources in and around the household, it can be a good idea to move stronger sources away from your living space.
+Examples of radioactive materials that can be found inside the house include rock and mineral colections, certain pottery glazes, gas lantern mantles, glow-in-the-dark watch and radio dials and certain welding rods.
+Radon gas can often be found in basements, depending on the local geography.
+Lime-green depression glass, yellow and orange Fiesta Ware plates and decorative tiles can contain uranium.
+Some larger transmitting-type vacuum tubes can contain uranium in the glass seals an thorium in the filaments, both are radioactive elements.

-Keep in mind, there is, and has always been, a fair amount of normal background radiation from radioactive minerals in the ground, and radon gas.
-Above-ground atomic testing in past years has increased the background radiation levels somewhat, but this is mostly a concern for people living close to the test sites.
+Keep in mind there is, and has always been, a fair amount of normal background radiation from naturally ocurring radioactive minerals in the ground and the radon gas produced by the decay of the same minerals.
+Above-ground atomic testing in past years has increased the background radiation levels somewhat, but this is mostly a concern for people living close to nuclear test sites.

 Geiger Counter Circuitry

-Here are some projects that can improve and extend the capabilities of readily available surplus geiger counters.
+Here are some projects that can improve and extend the capabilities of readily available surplus geiger counters such as the Victoreen CDV-700.

 Useful Links